Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

     ```

 ### Authenticate the client
 In order to interact with the Key Vault service, you'll need to create an instance of the [CertificateClient](#create-certificate-client) class.
-You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object using the `DefaultAzureCredential` examples shown in this document.
+You need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object using the `DefaultAzureCredential` examples shown in this document.

 The `DefaultAzureCredential` way of authentication by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].